KesneyFerro/KesneyFerro/README.md

 ## :scroll: Public information

 My name is Kesney Lucas Ferro.
-I am a freelancer and a full-stack developer, currently studying at Vanderbilt University in the USA, with a passion for applying my knowledge to solve real-life problems by building unique products.
+I am a full-stack and AI dev, currently studying at Vanderbilt University in the USA, with a passion for applying my knowledge to solve real-life problems by building unique products.

 I believe my projects are made with all my heart in order to make a truthful impact.

 ## :computer: Detailed information

 - **Name:** Kesney Lucas
-- **Age:** 18
+- **Age:** 19
 - **Living in:** São Paulo, Brazil - Tennessee, USA